Sleeping Bag

 Two For One

-If most of your hiking is done with a spouse or partner, it may be a good idea to buy bags with compatible zippers.
-That is, one with a left hand zip and one with a right hand zip.
-The shared body heat will increase the warmth factor considerably.
 If you would like to take things a step further and save even more weight, you and your partner may consider investing in a 2 person quilt (see The Big Three in GOING LIGHT).
 However, before making such a purchase, take a moment to think.
 A double quilt may be fine for “cuddly” sleepers, but not so good for those who need their own space.
 Definitely steer clear of this option if your partner is a “blanket” hoarder.

 Shape & Size